inasafe/inasafe-doc/docs/source/training/beginner/osm/103-working-with-josm.rst

 in that it is not a real map of a real place, so we will not save it on OSM.

-29. The file is located in :file:`osm` and is named :file:`sample.osm`.
+29. The file is located in :file:`osm/` and is named :file:`sample.osm`.

 30. Open JOSM.
 Go to :menuselection:`Open`.